Xend Finance Merchant API Documentation

 Our API uses a multi-layered authentication approach.
 The method you use depends on the type of action you are performing.

-1. HMAC Signature (For Dashboard & Proxy Members)
+1. HMAC Signature (For Proxy Member Sessions)

 2. RSA Signature (For Direct Merchant API)